 Hello and thank you for taking the time to look at my website.

 I am a qualified mental health nurse (RMHN) with over 20 years of working with people with psychological and emotional difficulties in a variety of settings in the National Health Service (NHS) including inpatient facilities, community based services and forensic mental health.
 I trained as a Cognitive Behavioural Psychotherapist in 2009 and offer Cognitive Behavioural Therapy (CBT) and Eye Movement Desensitisation Reprocessing (EMDR) both of which are recommended by NICE (National Institute for Clinical Excellence) for the treatment of depression, post traumatic stress disorder (PTSD) and anxiety problems.
-I continue to work as a psychotherapist in NHS secondary care services (Community Mental Health Team) offering both CBT and EMDR for clients experiencing complex PTSD and developmental trauma.
+I continue to work as a psychotherapist in NHS.
+I spent 3 years in a Community Mental Health Team offering both CBT and EMDR for clients experiencing complex PTSD and developmental trauma.
 I currently work part time in a Mental Health Complex Treatment Service for Veterans.

 I have a personal interest in mindfulness based practices I love the outdoors and am a keen gardener!
 I am an Iyengar yoga practitioner with a regular practice and ongoing development through regular workshops and retreats both in the UK and abroad.